riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 # Introduction

+This post is a comparison of various existing decision theories, with a focus on decision theories that use logical counterfactuals.
+The post compares the decision theories along outermost iteration (action vs policy vs algorithm), updatelessness (updateless or updateful), and type of counterfactual used (causal, conditional, logical).
+It then explains each decision theory in more detail, in particular giving an expected utility formula.
+The post then gives examples of specific existing decision problems where the decision theories give different answers.
+The post concludes with some remaining questions that I have.

+## Value-added

+There are some other comparisons of decision theories, but they either (1) don't focus on logical-counterfactual decision theories; or (2) are outdated (written before the new functional/logical decision theory terms came about).

+More viscerally, after reading through a bunch of papers and posts about these decision theories, and feeling like I understood the basic ideas, I still remained highly confused about basic things like "How is UDT different from FDT?", "Why was TDT deprecated?", and "If TDT performs worse than FDT, then what's one decision problem where they give different outputs?"

 ## Notation

 I mostly use notation taken from the FDT paper because I find it clearest.
 I use some of the other notational variants to highlight correspondences.